gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Algebraic Geometry ##

-* **Basic Algebraic Geometry (vol. 1 and 2)** by *Igor Shafarevich*: A very nice introductory text for someone who is also interested in number theory.
-Initially, the subject is motivated using examples from number theory.
-Only thing I don't like is that the book is written like a novel, many interesting results and their proofs are buried in long paragraphs.
 * **Principles of Algebraic Geometry** by *Joe Harris and Phillip Griffiths*: The only available introductory text on complex algebraic geometry.
 Not at all a good book for self study, my whole master's thesis was an attempt to understand 14 pages of this book (pp. 34-47).
 However, the collection of ideas is worth the effort.
 The following texts were useful for supplementary reading:
   * **Foundations of Differentiable Manifolds and Lie Groups** by *W. F. Warner*: Chapter 5 where the equivalence of Cech cohomology to sheaf cohomology is discussed.
   * **Algebraic Curves and Riemann Surfaces** by *Rick Miranda*: Chapter IX for the definiton and basic properties of Cech cohomology.